Whether you are a resident, citizen, or tourist, you need to know how to access the healthcare system in Spain.

 - Primary health care offers different services: Primary health care includes different health services, such as access to a family doctor, pediatrician, physiotherapy, and all other medical needs Spanish citizens might have.

-- A good network of hospitals and health centers: Spanish citizens have access to a wide variety of hospitals, and in case you have to get to an emergency room quickly, you probably won’t have to travel far.
+- A good network of hospitals and health centers: All those with Spanish citizenship have access to a wide variety of hospitals, and in case you have to get to an emergency room quickly, you probably won’t have to travel far.

 5 Most Popular Private Healthcare Providers